 That is what the circles of stones are called that, according to scientists, represent astrological calendars of Native American Plains tribes.
-To them the word medicine means something spiritual and mysterious and these sacred places were and are used to perform spiritual ceremonies.
+To them, the word medicine means something spiritual and mysterious and these sacred places were and are used to perform spiritual ceremonies.
 There are a few hundred Medicine Wheels that exist in the territory of the USA and Canada.
-However, due to their fragility most of their locations are kept secret from the public.
+However, due to their fragility, most of their locations are kept a secret from the public.

 The Devil’s Tower

 This lonesome mountain in the plains of Wyoming is a sacred site for several conflicting tribes of Native Americans: Arapaho, Crow, Cheyenne, Kiowa, Lakota, and Shoshone Indians.
 The mountain is open for visitors, however, the climbers are asked to back off the mountain in June as religious ceremonies are held during this month.

 Visiting information can be found in the National Park Service website, the legend of how it was created according to Native Americans and its formation are explained on Sylvans Rocks website, and a personal pilgrimage made to the mountain on The Green Mango Blog.